 Arts Educator

-She has served as a part-time faculty member at Otis College of Art & Design in Los Angeles for over 12 years.
+She has served as a part-time faculty member at Otis College of Art & Design in Los Angeles for over 15 years.
 Courses she has taught in the past include Basic Design Fundamentals, Typography, Production Technologies and Professional Practice for Graphic Designers.
-Debra Valencia is currently teaching private seminars on the Business of Art Licensing and is an occasional guest lecturer at colleges and design conferences.
-In Spring 2013, Debra launched a new 10-week Business of Art Licensing course at Otis College of Art + Design in Los Angeles as part of the Continuing Education program and is repeating the same course every Spring semester.
-She is also teaching Digital Surface Design at Art Center College of Design at Night Program in Pasadena every Spring semester.
+Debra Valencia is currently teaching seminars on the Business of Art Licensing and is an occasional guest lecturer at colleges and design conferences.
+In Spring 2013, Debra launched a new 10-week Licensing Your Art for Royalties course at Otis College of Art + Design in Los Angeles as part of the Extension program and has been repeating the same course every semester due to popular demand.
+She also teaches Introduction to Surface Design at Art Center College of Design in Pasadena.

 Well respected as a design educator, Debra has been invited to portfolio reviews for AIGA/LA, Otis Intern Program and National Portfolio Day.
 Debra has lectured at major institutions and conferences including Cal Poly Tech in San Luis Obispo, Harvard University, Fresh Dialogue program sponsored by the AIGA New York, Western Regional Conference of the Society of Environmental Graphic Designers (SEGD) and Art Director’s Clubs of both Los Angeles and Washington, DC.
 She has served as a judge in numerous national design competitions for the same organizations.